 Thus, “The objective of education is to prepare the young to educate themselves throughout their lives.”

-At the time of the last KHDA inspection in October 2019, the school had approximately 700 students - a number that has grown significantly in the past two and half years to well over 1,000.
+In October 2019, ahead of the Covid pandemic impacting student numbers across schools in Dubai, Credence approximately 700 students - a number that has grown significantly in the past three and a half years to well over 1,500.
 Students come from a range of 30 nationalities.
 The maximum student number is 25 per class with a teacher, teaching assistant and nanny in KG classes.

-Inevitably, given the curriculum, the vast majority of the 90 teachers are from India and include a School Counsellor and a sizeable number (approx. 20) of teaching assistants.
-Both the teacher:student ratio (1:10) and teacher turnover (12%) are on the low side for schools in Dubai, and particularly so in an Indian curriculum school.
+Inevitably, given the curriculum, the vast majority of the 110 teachers are from India and include a School Counsellor and a sizeable number (approx. 30) of teaching assistants.
+The teacher:student ratio (1:13 - an increase from 1:11 in 2020) and is on the low side for schools in Dubai, and particularly so in an Indian curriculum school.

 The school was rated Acceptable by the Dubai Schools Inspection Bureau in its first report in the year 2016-17.
 It had clearly made significant progress to be rated Good in its second inspection for the year 2017-2018, with 47 indicators moving up from Acceptable to Good, and showed further positive progress in 2018-19 and 2019-20 when Credence retained the Good rating and earned a smattering of Very Good ratings.